 Also includes a monolingual and bilingual dictionary.

-Other French dictionaries are shelved in PC—some in the Reference stacks; others in the Main Stacks.
+French dictionaries are shelved in PC—some in the Reference stacks (4th floor Wilson Wing); others in the Main Stacks (Reynolds 5).
 Besides basic dictionaries, specialty dictionaries cover topics like:

 A few special-topic dictionaries are shelved in other places, e.g. scientific terms in the Science section.
 To browse the entire collection, search the catalog for